The Infant Development and the Environment Study (TIDES)

 Dr. Shanna Swan with the Ichan School of Medicine at Mount Sinai in New York is the Principal Investigator of the TIDES study.
 She has extensive experience working in the field of epidemiology with a specific focus on phthalates and how they influence fetal growth and development.

-Simar Singh graduated from Univ. of California, Berkeley, with a double major in Integrative Biology and Psychology in Summer 2016.
-She intends to pursue a PhD in Clinical Psychology.
+Simar graduated from Univ. of California, Berkeley, with a double major in Integrative Biology and Psychology in Summer 2016.
+She is currently pursuing a PhD in Clinical Psychology at Drexel University.
 She has carried out research at the Dahl Lab at UCB, studying risk taking behavior in adolescent females, and has also spent more than a year as an undergraduate researcher at UCSF's Skull Base and Cerebrovascular Lab.
 She volunteers her time as a rape crisis counselor with San Francisco Women Against Rape (SFWAR).
 In her free time, she is a freelance artist who strongly believes in the ‘lost-art’ of hand crafted pieces

 - Adibi JJ, Lee MK, Naimi AI, Barrett E, Nguyen RH, Sathyanarayana S, Zhao Y, Thiet MP, Redmon JB, Swan SH.
 Human Chorionic Gonadotropin Partially Mediates Phthalate Association With Male and Female Anogenital Distance.J Clin Endocrinol Metab.
 2015 Sep;100(9):E1216-24. doi: 10.1210/jc.2015-2370.
 PMID: 26200238